STMicroelectronics/st-mems-ispu/examples/README.md

   * Click on the "New" button to add a new entry.
   * Click on the "Browse..." button, browse to the folder where the toolchain is installed, select the *bin* folder and click "OK".
   * Close all remaining windows by clicking "OK".
   * Open a new terminal.
-The toolchain is now available to be called from the command line (for example, the *reisc-gcc* command should be found if the user tries to run it).
+The toolchain is now available to be called from the command line (for example, the *stred-gcc* command should be found if the user tries to run it).

 * On Linux and macOS: